Gilles Simon: 2009: Australian Open quarterfinal

-2010: Seventh ATP title
+2010: Seventh career title

-Gilles started the 2010 season with an exhibition event, the World Tennis Challenge in Adelaide.
-It started badly for him, as he struggled with injury.
-He lost three straight matches, including to the home favourite Bernard Tomic.
-Simon pulled out of the Australian Open due to his knee injury.
+He started the 2010 season with an exhibition event, the World Tennis Challenge in Adelaide.
+Simon struggled with injury and lost three straight matches, including to the home favourite Bernard Tomic.
+He pulled out of the Australian Open due to his knee injury.
 He did not make any appearances in the 2010 season until mid-February, at the 2010 Open 13 tournament in Marseille, losing in the first round.

-The right knee injury eventually caused Simon to miss the entire spring European clay season, including the French Open.
-He returned to the tour in mid-June, winning two rounds in Eastbourne before losing to Michaël Llodra in the quarterfinals.
-At the 2010 Wimbledon tournament Simon reached the third round.
-He began the summer US hard court season by participating in the Legg Mason Tennis Classic in Washington, D.C. reaching the quarterfinals.
-However, he suffered first-round defeats in his next two ATP Masters 1000 series tournaments, the 2010 Rogers Cup in Toronto and the 2010 Western & Southern Financial Group Masters and Women's Open in Cincinnati.
+The injury eventually caused Simon to miss the entire spring European clay-court season, including the French Open.
+He returned to the tour in mid-June winning two rounds in Eastbourne, before losing to Michaël Llodra in the quarterfinals.
+At the 2010 Wimbledon tournament, Simon reached the third round.
+He began the summer US hardcourt season by participating in the Legg Mason Tennis Classic in Washington, D.C. reaching the quarterfinals.
+However, he suffered first-round defeats in his next two ATP Masters 1000 tournaments, the Rogers Cup in Toronto and the Western & Southern Open in Cincinnati.
 He moved on to New York to take part in US Open, reaching the third round.
-He went on to meet the no. 1 player Rafael Nadal in the third round.
+He went on to meet the No. 1 player Rafael Nadal in the third round.
 Before the match, upon hearing about the birth of Simon's son, Nadal jokingly offered to buy Simon a flight ticket back to Europe to see his son before the match.
 Simon stayed, and lost to the eventual champion Nadal.

 Simon then entered 2010 Open de Moselle as a wildcard.
 Originally, he did not plan to play the tournament because his son was supposed to be due that week.
 He took his newly extended family to Metz and eventually won the tournament by beating Mischa Zverev in the final.
 This was his seventh career title, coming only weeks after the birth of his first child.
 During the award ceremony, he thanked his girlfriend for the support and called the victory a "family effort."